- Explain what the DOM is

 From the webpage displaying Wikipedia, right click (or two fingers click on a Mac) and select the select the last option in the dropdown that you see, labeled "inspect".
 The Google Developer console will either pop up on the right or the bottom of your screen.

 From this webpage, look at the Chrome menubar at the top of the page.
 Click on "View", then select "Developer", then "Developer Tools".
 This will open the Google Developer Console.

 When you open the Google Developer Console, you will see what looks like HTML.
 There are head tags, body tags, divs, etc. Now from inside the developer console, click on the element that says

 body, and then press the delete button on your keyboard.
-You should the content of your wikipedia page disappear.
+You should see the content of your wikipedia page disappear.
 You just deleted it!

 Now did you just delete the HTML?
 No. Let's prove it.

 View the page source.
 Right click (or two fingers click on the mac) on the lesson page in the browser and select view page source.
-You will see the that the HTML is just as it always was, with a header tag and lots of other elements inside.
+You will see the that the HTML is just as it always was, with a body tag and lots of other elements inside.

 So what are we concluding?
 We're concluding that by changing the Document Object Model, we can change the way our webpage displays.
 And we can do this even if our HTML is unchanged.